postgres-ai/database-lab-engine/README.md

 - Provide temporary full-size database clones for SQL query analysis and optimization (see also: [SQL optimization chatbot Joe](https://gitlab.com/postgres-ai/joe)).
 - Automatically test database changes in CI/CD pipelines to avoid incidents in production.

 For example, cloning a 1 TiB PostgreSQL database takes ~10 seconds.
-Dozens of independent clones are up and running on a single machine, supporting lots of development and testing activities, not increasing costs for hardware.
+Dozens of independent clones are up and running on a single machine, supporting lots of development and testing activities, without increasing costs for hardware.

 <p><img src="./assets/dle-demo-animated.gif" border="0" /></p>

-Try yourself right now:
+Try it yourself right now:
 - enter [the Database Lab Platform](https://console.postgres.ai/), join the "Demo" organization, and test cloning of ~1 TiB demo database, or
 - check out another demo setup, DLE CE: https://nik-tf-test.aws.postgres.ai:446/instance, use the token `demo` to enter (this setup has self-signed certificates, so ignore browser's complaints)

 ## How it works
 Thin cloning is fast because it uses [Copy-on-Write (CoW)](https://en.wikipedia.org/wiki/Copy-on-write#In_computer_storage).
 DLE supports two technologies to enable CoW and thin cloning: [ZFS](https://en.wikipedia.org/wiki/ZFS) (default) and [LVM](https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux)).

-With ZFS, Database Lab Engine periodically creates a new snapshot of the data directory and maintains a set of snapshots, cleaning up the old and unused ones.
+With ZFS, Database Lab Engine periodically creates a new snapshot of the data directory and maintains a set of snapshots, cleaning up old and unused ones.
 When requesting a new clone, users can choose which snapshot to use.

 Read more:
 - [How it works](https://postgres.ai/products/how-it-works)